Belfast City Hospital

 The Belfast City Hospital in Belfast, Northern Ireland, is a 900-bed modern university teaching hospital providing local acute services and key regional specialities.
-Its distinctive orange tower block dominates the Belfast skyline being the third tallest habitable storeyed building in Northern Ireland (after Windsor House and Obel Tower, both in Belfast).
+Its distinctive yellow tower block dominates the Belfast skyline being the third tallest habitable storeyed building in Northern Ireland (after Windsor House and Obel Tower, both in Belfast).
 It has a focus on the development of regional cancer and renal services.
 It is managed by Belfast Health and Social Care Trust and is the largest general hospital in the United Kingdom.
 In April 2020, due to the global coronavirus pandemic, the tower block was designated one of the UK's Nightingale Hospitals.

 History

 Origins

 The hospital has its origins in the Belfast Union Workhouse and infirmary on the Lisburn Road which was designed by Charles Lanyon and opened on 1 January 1841.
 The infirmary was intended for the poor who did not have access to healthcare services provided by the government.